Last updated on September 25, 2023

 To make bรฉchamel sauce you only need three ingredients: butter, milk and flour.
 The flour dissolved in milk creates a rather sticky mixture, like glue: ideal for giving structure to the lasagna.

 You can of course use bechamel sauce from the supermarket, which is also sold here in the Netherlands by Grand'Italia.
-But when we make lasagna at home in Italy, we obviously do it by making both the Bolognese sauce and the bรฉchamel sauce.
+But when we make lasagna at home in Italy, we obviously do it by making both the Bolognese and the bรฉchamel sauce.

 The preparation takes some practice, but the result is absolutely worth it: the bechamel we make ourselves is definitely tastier than the one from the store.